-Detroit is a place I hope to get back to.
+I’ve spent quite a bit of time in Michigan, with recent trips to the Upper Peninsula, Ludington, and even Petoskey.
+It’s been a while since I was in Detroit.
 In 2010, I was in a long distance relationship with someone from Birmingham, Michigan, and we didn’t spend too much time in Detroit.
 It was a dark time for the city, with unemployment high and many of the buildings in disrepair.
-At that point, it wouldn’t really qualify for an underrated place.
+At that point, it wouldn’t really qualify for an underrated travel destination.
 Fortunately, fate has dealt the city a better hand and Tendelle from Travel and Tendelle has many great things to say about Detroit.

 Detroit, Motor City, is often overlooked as an American city that is past its prime – impoverished and dilapidated as the auto industry crumbled.
 Discovering this piece of American history, like exploring the abandoned Michigan Central Station and the Packard Plant, is just one part of what makes Detroit so interesting.

 Idaho only recently snuck its way onto my wanderlust list, and it was for the Coeur D’Alene area.
+As I’ve discovered since then, there is so much to do in Sandpoint Idaho, without the CDA crowds.
 I saw one instagram photo and thought, “Sold!”
-Seriously, my husband and I decided to spend our honeymoon in Idaho based on some fun facts about Idaho that we learned.
+Seriously, my husband and I decided to spend our honeymoon on an Idaho road trip based on some fun facts about Idaho that we learned.
 Kim from 33 and Free says that one of the best places to visit in Idaho is the Ketchum, Idaho area.
 Based on her photos and her posts, I think she’s convinced me.
 She says,

 Wisconsin earns another spot on the list!
 I often say that when I leave Chicago, I’d like to move to a home on a lake in Wisconsin.
 It’s just so beautiful and the people are so friendly.
 Hannah from Getting Stamped agrees, saying,